MicrosoftDocs/learn/learn-pr/quantum/tbd-libraries/includes/5-run-full-program.md

 ## Grover iterations

-Each Grover iteration will consist of one application of `isbnOracle` followed by `ReflectAboutUniform`.
+Each Grover iteration will consist of one application of `IsbnOracle` followed by `ReflectAboutUniform`.

 The ideal number of Grover iterations to perform is provided by the number of possible solutions and the total number of states.
 In this case, we have a single possible solution, so we define the function `NIterations` which takes the total number of states as an argument: